isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-06-28-post-Fundamental Movement Skills Development Plan To Lay Foundation For Physical Literacy In Children.md

 3. The Fundamental Movement Skills development programme was unveiled at the official launch of 'FUN Start MOVE Smart!'
 Fundamental Movement Skills for Growing Active Learners - the first installment of the series.
 Targeted at childcare and preschool teachers, 'FUN Start MOVE Smart!', provides principles, ideas and practices to assist teachers in delivering motor development activities to drive physical literacy in children.
 It is the first work of its kind to be created in Singapore.

 4. "Teachers, parents and coaches are the greatest influences in a young child's life.
-We want to equip them with the correct tools they need to nurture a child?s innate urge for knowledge and, at the same time, enhance their development of physical capabilities.
+We want to equip them with the correct tools they need to nurture a child's innate urge for knowledge and, at the same time, enhance their development of physical capabilities.
 With "FUN Start Move Smart!', childcare and preschool educators now have a standardised resource, developed specifically for local schools, to reference for all their movement education classes," said Dr Bervyn Lee, Senior Director, Sports Pathways Development, SSC.

 5. He added, "The realisation of this Fundamental Movement Skills development programme means that we have reached yet another milestone in the journey of Sporting Singapore.
 In the next five to 10 years, we will instill an entire generation with the physical capabilities to be successful in sports, be it at a competitive or recreational level.
 It is this generation of children that will take sports in Singapore to a whole new level."